 Infrared Texturing textures the pointcloud or meshes with luminance data from the sensor infrared cameras.

-Toggle Sampled Marker Visualization (Calibration Only) shows/hides 3D representations of the positions where all samples have been captured in the 3D viewport based on the current calibration.
+Toggle Sampled Marker Visualization shows/hides 3D representations of the positions where all samples have been captured in the 3D viewport based on the current calibration.

 Depth Bias applied in RGB Texturing preview